 A total of 17 party proposals were submitted to the CPUC for consideration early this year.
 Each proposal is required to demonstrate the cost effectiveness of their proposal as well as adhere to the guiding principles put forth by the CPUC.
 These guiding principles include:

-Solar friendly proposals were submitted by:
+Proposals were submitted by:

-On Thursday June 24, the CPUC voted to approve major updates to the calculator that will be used to evaluate every NEM proposal, called the Avoided Cost Calculator.
+On June 24, 2021 the CPUC voted to approve major updates to the calculator that will be used to evaluate every NEM proposal, called the Avoided Cost Calculator.
 These major updates undercut the value of solar by two-thirds compared to the 2020 version of the calculator.
-The calculator was developed by the E3 consulting firm which is the same consulting firm used by utilities that regularly puts out materials that are biased against distributed generation.
+The calculator was developed by the E3 consulting firm which is the same consulting firm used by utilities that regularly puts out products that are biased against distributed generation.